ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ### Other Issues

 I ran into several other issues like culture enumeration and file system security APIs crashing.
-These were all easily worked around in my applications so I did not investigate them further.
+These were all easily worked around in my applications, so I didn't investigate them further.

-The great thing is that source is available for everything (Wine, .NET Core, WPF) so it much easier to debug and fix issues than I originally expected.
-Fixes can also be made at any level in the stack to get and app working.
+The great thing is that source is available for everything (Wine, .NET Core, WPF), so it much easier to debug and fix issues than I originally expected.
+Fixes can also be made at any level in the stack to get an app working.

 ## Will WPF apps run on other OSes